• Skip to main content

 Be Aware Of Your Natural Limits

-Not everyone is Whitney Houston or Axl Rose.
+Not everyone is Whitney Houston or Axl Rose or any of the famous black female singing divas from the 1970s.
 Just because your favorite singer can hit a certain note with ease, that does not mean you can.

 We could practice running and increase our top speed, but no matter how much we try, we will never be as fast as Florence Griffith-Joyner or Carl Lewis.
 Similarly, you can increase your range and hit higher notes than you are currently able to sing (that’s the whole point of this article, after all), but we all have a natural limit.